ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer build --fakeroot test.sif test.def
 ```

-* **Fix-Perms**: Performing a container operation with the fix-perms flag will ensure that the user has read, write, and execute permissions for all container content from Open Container Initiative and Docker sources.
+* **Fix-Perms**: Performing a container operation with the fix-perms flag will ensure that the user has read, write, and execute permissions for all container content.
+This flag can often be needed for software installs (e.g. `apt install <program>`).
+For example, if you receive a error stating permission issues, this command often resolves those errors.
 Users can deploy fix-perms by running `build` with the `--fix-perms` flag.
 For example:
 ```
 apptainer build --fix-perms test.sif test.def
 ```